Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta

-We deduce the canonical brackets for a two $(1 + 1)$-dimensional (2D) free Abelian 1-form as well as a four $(3 + 1)$-dimensional (4D) 2-form gauge theory by exploiting the beauty and strength of the continuous symmetries of the Becchi-Rouet-Stora-Tyutin (BRST) invariant Lagrangian densities that respect, in totality, six continuous symmetries.
-These symmetries entail upon these models to become the field theoretic examples for the Hodge theory.
-Taken together, these symmetries enforce the existence of exactly the same canonical brackets amongst the creation and annihilation operators that appear in the canonical method of quantization for the normal mode expansion of the basic fields of these theories.
-In other words, we provide an alternative to the canonical method of quantization for our present gauge field theoretic models for the Hodge theory where the continuous symmetries play a decisive role.
-We conjecture that our method of quantization would be valid for any arbitrary gauge field theoretic model for the Hodge theory in any arbitrary dimension of spacetime.
+{\bf Abstract:} We deduce the canonical brackets for a two $(1 + 1)$-dimensional (2D) free Abelian 1-form gauge theory by exploiting the beauty and strength of the continuous symmetries of a Becchi-Rouet-Stora-Tyutin (BRST) invariant Lagrangian density that respects, in totality, six continuous symmetries.
+These symmetries entail upon this model to become a field theoretic example of Hodge theory.
+Taken together, these symmetries enforce the existence of exactly the same canonical brackets amongst the creation and annihilation operators that are found to exist within the standard canonical quantization scheme.
+These creation and annihilation operators appear in the normal mode expansion of the basic fields of this theory.
+In other words, we provide an alternative to the canonical method of quantization for our present model of Hodge theory where the continuous {\it internal} symmetries play a decisive role.
+We conjecture that our method of quantization is valid for a class of field theories that are tractable physical examples for the Hodge theory.
+This statement is true in any arbitrary dimension of spacetime. \\